sebastianmonzel/webfiles-framework-php-doc/_posts/0000-01-10-create-webfile-definitions.md

 order: 10
 ---

 With webfile definitions you can define the structure of webfiles stored and read from webfile datastores.
-Every webfile contains of an id, a time and other selfdefined attributes suitable for the current webfile type.
+Every webfile contains of an id, a time and other selfdefined attributes suitable for the current webfile definition.

 Webfile defitions are represented via classes in php.
 You define a class which extends the `MWebfile` ([API]( http://sebastianmonzel.github.io/webfiles-framework-php-api/class-webfilesframework.core.datasystem.file.format.MWebfile.html)) class in order to get the functionality.